artefactual/archivematica-docs/user-manual/transfer/transfer.rst

 bags that have been saved in a compressed (or zipped) format, such as a ``.zip``, ``.tar``, or ``.tar.gz``.
 When you switch the transfer type to Zipped bags, only compressed formats are available to be selected in the transfer browser.
+For more information about how Archivematica implements bags, see :ref:`Bags <bags>`.

 **DSpace**: When you export materials from a `DSpace`_ repository, the export is packaged with a METS file for the export as a whole as well as each individual item.
 Archivematica can reuse some of the data in these METS files.
+For more information, see :ref:`DSpace <dspace>`.

 **Disk image**: Selecting the disk image transfer type is not required to preserve disk images (you can use the standard transfer type or the bag transfer